 The Humane Society recommends providing your prospective landlord with a "pet resume" to help show that you're a responsible pet owner.
 It's smart to have letters of recommendations from previous landlords and neighbors.
 In addition, ask your vet for documents that prove that your pet is spayed or neutered, as well as up to date on vaccinations and flea control.

 Once you're ready to sign a lease, make sure the rental agreement clearly states you have permission to keep a pet.
 Do not sign a lease if any "no pets" language is included — make sure it is removed or crossed out before signing, says the Humane Society.
 Also, be sure that deposits and monthly fees are clearly stated within the lease and that you have a signed copy.

 Be a conscientious pet owner

-- Be conscientious.
-Make sure your pet isn’t left alone for too long, and always provide enough food and water.
-Don’t let your pet roam the property unsupervised.
+Once you and your pet have a new home, it's your responsibility to be a good tenant and neighbor, says PAWS.
+Keep your pet from damaging the property, and notify the landlord immediately if damage does occur.
+Don't let your pet roam the property unsupervised.
 If you have a dog, pick up after it.
-Ask your neighbors if your pet is making noise (barking, screeching) while you’re away.
-If your landlord or neighbor is disturbed by your pet’s behavior, be open to working together to find a solution.
-And, last but not least, if you notice any signs of anxiety or restlessness in your pet, address them before his unhappiness leads to neuroses or aggression.
-The MSPCA offers a list of helpful animal care guides you refer to, but you can also speak to your vet about it.
+Ask your neighbors if your pet is making noise (barking, whining) while you're away.
+If your landlord or neighbor is disrupted by your pet's behavior, be open to working together to find a solution.
+You may also want to talk to your vet if your pet's behavior is concerning.

-Renting with pets can be challenging, but with good planning and great pet ownership, you can make a true home for you and your furry friend.
+Renting with pets can be challenging, but with good planning and responsible pet ownership, you can make a true home for you and your furry, feathery or scaly friend.